cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 Transactions pay fees based on the total byte size of the signed transaction.
 Fees per byte are calculated based on current demand for space in mined blocks with fees rising as demand increases.
-The transaction fee is given to the Dash miner, as explained in the [block chain section][section block chain], and so it is ultimately up to each miner to choose the minimum transaction fee they will accept.
+The transaction fee is given to the Lifetioncoin miner, as explained in the [block chain section][section block chain], and so it is ultimately up to each miner to choose the minimum transaction fee they will accept.